Gastroenteritis

 - Nausea, vomiting, or poor appetite

-- Abdominal (belly) cramps, pain, or gurgling
+- Abdominal cramps, pain, or gurgling

 - Fever

-- Fatigue (feeling very tired) or weakness
+- Tiredness or weakness

-- Headaches or muscle aches with any of the above symptoms
+- Headache or muscle aches

-How is gastroenteritis treated?
+How is gastroenteritis diagnosed and treated?

 How can I manage my gastroenteritis?

-- Rest as much as possible: Slowly start to do more each day when you begin to feel better.
+- Rest as much as possible.
+Slowly start to do more each day when you begin to feel better.

 How can I prevent gastroenteritis?